Michael Barr (U.S. official): Federal Reserve

-On April 15, 2022, Barr was announced by President Joe Biden as his nominee for the Federal Reserve, to take the position of Vice-Chair for Supervision, Following the failed nomination of Sarah Bloom Raskin.
-Barr was confirmed 66-28 as both Federal Reserve Governor and Vice-Chair for Supervision on July 13, 2022, and sworn in on July 19, 2022.
+On April 15, 2022, Barr was announced by President Joe Biden as his nominee for the Federal Reserve, to take the position of Vice Chair for Supervision of the Federal Reserve, following the failed nomination of Sarah Bloom Raskin.
+Barr was confirmed 66–28 as both Federal Reserve governor and vice chair for supervision on July 13, 2022, and sworn in on July 19, 2022.

+On January 6 2025, Barr resigned from his position as Fed Vice Chair for Supervision, that his resignation would be effective on February 28 2025 and that he would continue to serve as governor of the Fed.
+He continues on leave from the University of Michigan.

 Political positions

 While at the Department of the Treasury, Barr publicly opposed tougher derivatives regulations, resulting in criticism from the progressive wing of the Democratic Party.
 Barr opposed what he saw as efforts to overturn financial regulations put in place by the Dodd–Frank Act during American trade talks with the European Union.
 Barr has defended the legacy of former Treasury Secretary Timothy Geithner, arguing that he helped "save this Nation, and the global economy, from another Great Depression."

 Personal life

 Barr is married to graphic designer Hannah Smotrich, with whom he has three children.
 Barr has served as an advisor to multiple public policy organizations and initiatives, including the Brookings Institution, the Federal Deposit Insurance Corporation (FDIC) Advisory Committee on Economic Inclusion, the Bill & Melinda Gates Foundation, and the Washington Center for Equitable Growth.
 In addition to his academic work, Barr serves as a non-resident senior fellow at the Center for American Progress, a liberal think tank.